Voting

 For more information about other political engagement opportunities, visit our political engagement page.

-For University Staff
+For University Faculty and Staff

 The Office of Government and Community Relations also has resources on voting and political engagement, including political activity guidelines and policies ensuring your ability to vote.